ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-make-a-spatial-query.dotnet.markdown

 * Use `OrderByDistance` or `OrderByDistanceDescending` to sort the results by distance from a given point.

+* By default, distance in RavenDB measured in **kilometers**.
-* The distance can be rounded to a specific range.
+  The distance can be rounded to a specific range.

 {NOTE: }